 Since 2018, medical cannabis has been available legally on prescription for patients here in the UK.
 However, many people are not aware of this and our research in 2021 suggested that almost 50% of UK adults are unaware that medical cannabis is legal in the UK.
 Many more may be unsure as to what medical cannabis is, when it can be prescribed, and what the medical evidence says about its effects.
 Despite this, there is a lot of promise held about the potential of medical cannabis and its use in healthcare in the future.

 As a chronically under-represented and under-researched group, the unique experiences of LGBTQ+ healthcare staff in the workplace are often neglected.
-Third-year medical student, Avani Ela Kaura, highlights why it’s imperative that we listen, address and support the specific needs of LGBTQ+ people.
+Third-year medical student, Avani Ela Kaura, highlights why it’s imperative that we listen, address and support the specific needs of LGBTQIA+ people.

-Exploring how work-related stress affects LGBTQ+ healthcare professionals in my recent Letter to the Editor was greatly saddening, and a little dark.
+Exploring how work-related stress affects LGBTQIA+ healthcare professionals in my recent Letter to the Editor was greatly saddening, and a little dark.
 However, having been published in The BMJ and reaching a wider audience, my hope is that awareness has been raised, granting volume to these silenced voices.
-This is especially important as the unique yet varied experiences of LGBTQ+ people are in-genuinely, or more frequently, not explored.
+This is especially important as the unique yet varied experiences of LGBTQIA+ people are in-genuinely, or more frequently, not explored.
 Despite being at the dawn of my career, I am keen to pioneer a movement of change.